desgeeko/svgoban/README.md

 SVGoban
 =======

-*A lightweight JavaScript library that builds a Goban representation as a set of SVG shapes.*
+*A lightweight JavaScript library that generates a Goban representation as layered sets of SVG shapes.*

 ## Project Guidelines